-Protoc ol A1: Pesticide Flow Chart Compliance COE a) The operation will have a current (dated) flow chart diagram showing the movement/use of all pesticides from storage to application to waste management.
-Requirement b) The Operation will have a current site sketch showing all structures.
+Protocol A1: Pesticide Flow Chart Compliance a) The operation will have a current (dated) flow chart diagram showing the movement/use of all pesticides from storage to application to waste management. b) The Operation will have a current site sketch showing all structures.
 The location(s) of pesticide storage areas and all mixing/loading areas shall be noted.
-Audit E vidence: a) The auditor will review and discuss the flow chart diagram showing the movement/use of all pesticides from storage to application to waste management.
-This flow chart is to include: - Pesticide storage area - All mixing/loading areas Connection to foliar application units (if applicable).Connection areas to chemigation system - Discharge/containment areas for wastewater (if applicable). sticide flow chart diagram must be updated (and dated) when changes are o the storage, mixing/loading or chemigation system. b) The auditor will review the site sketch.
-The sketch is to include:All structures on the site using closed loop chemigation Location(s) of pesticide storage area(s) Location(s) of loading/mixing area(s) for closed loop chemigation system Location(s) of loading/mixing area(s) for foliar application.
-Best M anagement Practice Include of pest as part of the diagram identification of risks associated with handling and use icides.
+COE Requirement Audit Evidence: a) The auditor will review and discuss the flow chart diagram showing the movement/use of all pesticides from storage to application to waste management.
+This flow chart is to include: Pesticide storage area All mixing/loading areas Connection to foliar application units (if applicable).
+Connection areas to chemigation system Discharge/containment areas for wastewater (if applicable).
+The pesticide flow chart diagram must be updated (and dated) when changes are made to the storage, mixing/loading or chemigation system. b) The auditor will review the site sketch.
+The sketch is to include: All structures on the site using closed loop chemigation Location(s) of pesticide storage area(s) Location(s) of loading/mixing area(s) for closed loop chemigation system Location(s) of loading/mixing area(s) for foliar application.
+Best Management Practice Include as part of the diagram identification of risks associated with handling and use of pesticides.

-Protocol A2: Signage Compliance

-In the pesticide storage area: COE

-a) No smoking, drinking and eating sign is posted within or upon access to the pesticide storage area; b) Pesticide warning signs, clearly identifying that pesticides are stored within the premises and that only authorized personnel are entitled to enter, are fixed to all entrances to the storage area; In the pesticide storage area and mixing/loading areas: c) Signs are clearly posted and visible from both storage and mixing/loading areas indicating emergency supply cabinet, first aid kit and eyewash station.
-Requirement
+In the pesticide storage area: COE a) No smoking, drinking and eating sign is posted within or upon access to the pesticide storage area; b) Pesticide warning signs, clearly identifying that pesticides are stored within the premises and that only authorized personnel are entitled to enter, are fixed to all entrances to the storage area; In the pesticide storage area and mixing/loading areas: c) Signs are clearly posted and visible from both storage and mixing/loading areas indicating emergency supply cabinet, first aid kit and eyewash station. iirement